Disclosure System Frequently Asked Questions

 - The question concerns the "Commitments" subsection of the "Detailed Criteria" section and, specifically, the commitment to: "Any foreign entity or person to which you have provided scientific advice or for which you performed research."

 Should research collaborators outside Caltech, both junior and senior (students, postdocs and faculty), be included in this disclosure?
 Please note that reporting every single instance of such cases would be rather time-consuming, and perhaps even impossible.

 ANSWER: (1) Performing Research: You must provide the names of entities or persons for which you performed any research, whether or not you were reimbursed for that research.
 (2) Providing Scientific Advice: You should provide the names of entities or persons with whom you have had significant scientific interaction or exchange that also required a "commitment" of your time in the past year.
 Participation on a national science advisory board for any country must be included in your disclosure.
 General conversation at a conference or a one time phone or zoom conversation is not significant.
 Conversations and exchanges leading to a publication are likely to be significant and require time commitment.
-For some general guidance around collaboration, please see /documents/19335/Collaboration_Spectrum_General-NIH_ONLY_FINAL.pdf.
+For some general guidance around collaboration, please see: Collaborative Relationships & Foreign Components: When to Report to NIH.

-14. Do I need to disclose service on an NSF proposal review panels?
+- Do I need to disclose service on NSF proposal review panels?

 ANSWER: Generally, you do not need to disclose time spent on NSF (US Government) proposal review panels as this is considered part of your normal academic activities.
 However, if you spend more than 13 days per quarter on this type of review activity, even if it is for the US Government, you should discuss the activity with your Division Chair.
 If you have a permanent appointment/position at NSF (e.g. you are on detail, serve on the NSB, or the like) or you spend any time on a foreign government proposal review panel, you must disclose this.